jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Screw in Z axis"
 image = "chassis---screw-in-z-axis.jpg"
 content = "Screw in the Z axis.
-Rev B uses two 16mm button heads instead of the countersunks shown in the picture."
+Rev B uses two 16mm button heads instead of the countersinks shown in the picture."
 %}

 {% include step.html